New York DMV warns of COVID-19 text message phishing scam

-(WETM) – The New York State Department of Motor Vehicles issued a warning for New Yorkers on Friday of a text message phishing scheme asking for COVID-19 vaccination status.
+(WETM) — The New York State Department of Motor Vehicles issued a warning for New Yorkers of a text message phishing scheme asking for COVID-19 vaccination status.

 The DMV says these illegitimate text messages ask recipients to verify their driver’s license information and to validate their COVID-19 status.
 Anyone who received such a text message should delete it right away.